 People with diabetes have a variety of food considerations to keep in mind.
 Learn how to read food labels and you’ll get a head start in planning meals to meet our diabetes management targets.

-The first thing to check on a label is the ‘serving size’.
-This is the manufacturer’s suggested portion for one person.
-It is often not the amount of food in the container, and may not be the right portion for you.
-Be sure to adjust all the information to the amount you plan to serve.
+A key thing to check on a label is the ‘serving size’.
+Recent food labelling changes by Health Canada ensure that serving sizes will more realistically reflect that amount we typically eat.
+Be sure to adjust all this information to the amount you plan to serve.
 For example, if the serving size is 8 chicken nuggets and you plan to serve 4, you will halve all the numbers given.

 The total carbs per serving is an important item and this includes a fibre value on the label.
 When you are looking at the total carbs that you must consider for a given portion, you can subtract the fibre, since this does not affect blood glucose levels.
 For instance, a cereal may have a total of 20g of carbohydrate which includes 5g of fibre.
 The total carbohydrate that needs to be considered in this example is 20g – 5g = 15 g carbohydrate.
 “Sugar” is included in the total carb count and it is the carb amount that is more important than the sugar amount.